 The brighter period of the year lasts for 1.9 months, from March 30 to May 27, with an average daily incident shortwave energy per square meter above 6.2 kWh.
-The brightest day of the year is May 2, with an average of 6.8 kWh.
+The brightest month of the year in Cape Coral is April, with an average of 6.6 kWh.

 The darker period of the year lasts for 2.6 months, from November 10 to January 28, with an average daily incident shortwave energy per square meter below 4.3 kWh.
-The darkest day of the year is December 21, with an average of 3.7 kWh.
+The darkest month of the year in Cape Coral is December, with an average of 3.7 kWh.

 For the purposes of this report, the geographical coordinates of Cape Coral are 26.563 deg latitude, -81.950 deg longitude, and 3 ft elevation.